MrGigSolutions/sensors/README.md

   canceled.
 Better would be to create tasks, then wait for the result so writes do not break each other.
-- The frontend does not look very nice, and is more a proof of concept than what a dashboard should look like.
+- The frontend does not look very nice, and is more a proof of concept than what a dashboard could do, than what it should look like.
 - Regarding the graph, I wasn't sure what was meant by "summed timeseries with standard 5", so I rendered all timeseries in separate graphs.
 Adding them up would also be possible, then I would have probably grouped them in the backend.